Milo123459/glitter/README.md

 ## ❯ 👀 Features
 - Config files
-- Fast (very very fast)
+- Fast
+- Easy to use
-- Minimal dependencies
+- Friendly errors

 ## ❯ 📚 Documentation